 Find a standard credit card with a decent interest rate and low annual fees, and then limit how much you use it.
 Keep track of what you owe every week or fortnight, and have a solid plan in place to pay off the statements quickly.
 This way, you'll minimise the amount of interest you can accrue, meaning you'll pay less over time.

 You just need to choose the right deal for your needs, and your financial situation.
-Get in touch with My Credit File today to learn more about how your Equifax credit report can help you.
+Make sure you get a copy of your Equifax credit report to learn about your financial record.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.